AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 SMS deliveries provide a practical and efficient way to send text messages to your customers' mobile devices.
 With this feature, you can create, personalize, and preview text-based messages for effective communication.

+In Campaign v8, the detailed steps for creating, testing, and sending an SMS delivery are similar to Campaign Standard.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>
 <a href="https://experienceleague.adobe.com/en/docs/campaign-web/v8/msg/sms/create-sms">